 For directing the laser light and also for collecting the returned light, one generally requires an optical telescope, or possibly two separate telescopes.

 Typically, one also needs photodetectors which are highly sensitive (for a sufficiently high signal-to-noise ratio) and at the same time rather fast.
 In some cases, photon counting with photomultipliers or avalanche photodiodes is needed, while in other cases sensitive photodiodes are sufficient.
 For optical heterodyne detection, the returning light needs to be superimposed with a local oscillator signal from the laser.

 - LIDAR instruments can be used on airplanes for detecting turbulences in the atmosphere over substantial distances, so that the flight path may be adapted or passengers can be warned.

-- Similarly, wind energy turbines can use LIDAR for optimizing their operation and/or for switching off to avoid damage.
+- Similarly, wind energy turbines can use LIDAR for optimizing their operation (via adjusting their blades) and/or for switching off to avoid damage.

 - Atmospheric LIDAR is used for environmental monitoring and research.
 One may e.g. detect concentrations of gases (including some trace gases and pollutants), small particles, aerosols, temperatures, wind and turbulences.

 - Airborne LIDAR can also be used for security surveillance.